craigcondit/uc-linux/README.md

 ### Other packages ###

-The current repository for uc-linux (codename buggy) is hosted on [Bintray](https://bintray.com/insideo/uc-linux-main-buggy).
+The current repository for uc-linux version 0 (codename buggy) is hosted on [Bintray](https://bintray.com/insideo/uc-linux-main-buggy).

 ### Source code ###